manateeit/rools/package-tools/DEVELOPER_GUIDE.md

-# Roo Code Memory Bank Package Developer Guide
+# rools Package Developer Guide
+This guide provides detailed instructions for developers working with the rools packages for both NPM and NuGet ecosystems.
 This guide provides detailed instructions for developers working with the Roo Code Memory Bank packages for both NPM and NuGet ecosystems.

 ## Table of Contents